The-Legacy/class_notes/README.md

     - Linux: `Class Notes`
 - Place the executable, `class_notes.db`, `templates/`, and `static/` folders together in the same folder.
 - Double-click the **Class Notes** app to start it.
-- Your browser will open to [http://localhost:5000](http://localhost:5000) automatically, or you can open it manually.
+- Your default browser will open to [http://localhost:5000](http://localhost:5000) automatically.
+- When you close the browser tab or stop the server, the app will exit.
 - Use the app!
 All your data is saved in `class_notes.db`.

 **If no pre-built executable is available:**